tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 ![](Images/290.png)

 In general, a Hoon expression is parsed from innermost to outermost.
 A rune is read, indicating it has some number of children which should be complete expressions by themselves.
 We go into the first subexpression and possibly encounter another rune, or a noun.
-If rune has children that are all reduced nouns, we can reduce that rune.
+If rune has children that are all just nouns, we can reduce that rune.
 Then move onto the next rune.

 Here you can see an example of the steps in reducing a Hoon expression to a noun.
 ```